 - 1. Date, location and time of seed meeting. - 2.
-Directions or map to the seed meeting.
-Please cover parking and entry into your school. - 3.
+Directions or map to the seed meeting, including parking and entry into your school. - 3.
 Reminder for coaches to bring any additional pertinent information on their player's performances for seeding purposes. - 4.
-Remind coaches that on Tuesday, May 16, 2023, their school must complete their IHSA list of participants (which includes their player season records from tennisreporting.com) online at the IHSA website by midnight.
-Please remind schools to print a copy of their work to bring to the seed meeting for reference. - 5.
-The list of participants (which includes eligible coaches, rosters, line ups and player season records) will be available for sectional managers to view by noon online through the Schools Center on May 17, 2023.
+Remind coaches that on Tuesday, October 11, 2022, their school must complete their IHSA list of participants (which includes their player season records from tennisreporting.com) online at the IHSA website by midnight.
+Please remind schools to print a copy of their work to bring to the seeding meeting for reference. - 5.
+The list of participants (which includes eligible coaches, rosters, line ups and player season records) will be available for sectional managers to view by noon online through the Schools Center on October 12, 2022.
 Schools have the opportunity to make entry changes until that date.
 To view the list of participants for the schools in their sectional, the managers will go to the IHSA Schools Center.
 The information will be available in the "H-IHSA State Series Hosting & Scorezone" section under the "List of Participants" link.
 These are password protected sites.
 The athletic director or principal will need to designate their coach as the tournament manager in the Schools Center in order for coaches to have access to this area. - 6.
 Inform coaches in your sectional of any contact information and the inclement weather plan (exchange cell phone numbers). - 7.
-Give details about your site including the availability of locker rooms, restrooms, changing areas, athletic trainers, viewing, concessions, restaurants or the need of additional equipment (roll dryers, etc...). - Remind coaches to review the boy's tennis terms and conditions which are the rules that govern play.
+Give details about your site including the availability of locker rooms, restrooms, changing areas, athletic trainers, viewing, concessions, restaurants or the need of additional equipment (roll dryers, etc.). - 8.
+Remind coaches to review the girl's tennis terms and conditions which are the rules that govern play.
 Please emphasize the responsibility of coaches to read and understand the terms and conditions of the state tennis tournament series.
-Please remind them to review the substitution policy under Article VIII-E if necessary. - 9.
+Please remind them to review the substitution policy under Article VIII-F if necessary. - 9.
 Thank the coaches in advance for their efforts in teaching, encouraging and promoting good sportsmanship.

-Seeding Meeting: A coaches meeting for the purpose of drawing up the playing schedule for the sectional tournament shall be held after school hours on Wednesday, May 17 at a time to be determined by the local manager.
+Seeding Meeting: A coaches meeting for the purpose of drawing up the playing schedule for the sectional tournament shall be held after school hours on Wednesday, October 12 at a time to be determined by the local manager.
 Schools assigned to your sectional should be fully informed about the date, time and place of this meeting.
-Only the head Boys' tennis coach or a school official from each participating school shall be involved in the seeding process.
+At the discretion of the sectional manager, a virtual option may be used to conduct the sectional seed meeting.
+Only the head girls' tennis coach or a school official from each participating school shall be involved in the seeding process.
 If a sectional manager allows assistant coaches to sit in on the seeding meeting, they should allow them to do so only as a non-speaking observer.
-If an assistant coach, however, is the representative from his/her school, he/she should be allowed to speak on the behalf of his/her school's players.
-Seed four, five or six singles players and four, five or six doubles teams.
+If an assistant coach, however, is the representative from his/her school, they should be allowed to speak on the behalf of their school's players.
+Four, five or six singles players and four, five or six doubles teams will be seeded.